blcxtranslations/blcx/_translated/chapter-0045.md

 Boom, boom, boom......

 The sounds of explosions rang out non-stop.
 The battle of cultivators could only be described as incomparably fierce.
 Yan Tian Heng was shocked and angry.
-Although he was at the great perfection of the Spirit Gathering stage, but using mid-rank techniques were no small matter.
+Although he was at the great perfection of the Spirit Condensation stage, but using mid-rank techniques were no small matter.
 The spiritual power consumption was rapidly increasing and his spiritual power was rapidly dropping.
 But Lin Xuan was using seals as if he had an endless supply.
 If this continued......

 - - -
 - - -